Superalgos/Superalgos/README.md

 #### Volume Stairs Patterns

 A similar concept, this time with volumes.
 Whenever a sequence of volume bars is found where each one is bigger than the previous one, they are bundled together in a "Stair".
 The same applies when they are going down (the next is smaller than the previous one).
-For a trading bot, this serves to identify if sell or buy volumes are raising or declining.
+For a trading bot, this serves to identify if sell or buy volumes are rising or declining.

 ![Volume-Stairs](https://user-images.githubusercontent.com/13994516/58435908-1ae98380-80c3-11e9-8c0d-87a105b4e021.gif)